usnistgov/feasst/particle/README.rst

 [site name] [site type name] [x-position] [y-position] [z-position]

-The site type must match one of those listed in Site Properties.
+The site type must match one of those listed in Site Types.
 The z-position is not required if two-dimensional.

-Bond, Angle and Dihedral Properties
+Bond, Angle and Dihedral Types
 ======================================

-As for all sections, these begin with "Bond Properties", "Angle Properties" or "Dihedral Properties", an empty line, a number of lines equal to the number of bond/angle/dihedral types, and an empty line (or end of file).
+As for all sections, these begin with "Bond Types", "Angle Types" or "Dihedral Types", an empty line, a number of lines equal to the number of bond/angle/dihedral types, and an empty line (or end of file).

 The format for each line in this section is as follows: